 An estate plan is a collection of documents that protects your assets and explains how you want them dispersed after you pass away.
 The documents are designed with your specific wishes in mind.
-An estate plan lists the exact persons and entities that will act as your beneficiaries.
-Estate planning documents don’t just apply when you die either.
-They also indicate who will guard your assets if you aren't able to for an extended period of time.

-When should you start estate planning?
+So, when should you start the estate planning process?